Centre-for-Information-Resilience/Burnscar/README.md

 > [Next run, minimal 5 days later] Second run for the 'too cloudy' and 'no image' entries (this process is shown by the red dotted lines in the flow chart)
 > - Run the DataFetcher (see step 1) for the period that covers all remaining entries from 3i
 > - Filter the DataFetcher output so that only detections remain that are also in the list with remaining entries from 3i (I do this in Google Sheets, I can explain this if you want me to)
-> - Feed the filtered csv from step b to the Arson Analyse (step 2)
+> - Feed the filtered csv from step b to the Burnscar Analyse (step 2)
 > - Follow the steps under 3 for the output, with the exception of step 3i (as this is the second time results come back as no image/too cloudy).
 Keep the remaining data for step 5.

 > Manually analyse the remaining point on a map